Chocolate, cocoa powder, and pure cocoa butter: bad news for breakouts?Posted on July 7, 2021 Written by: 100% PURE®

 While scientists haven’t been able to find a definite answer on the link between acne and chocolate, there have been many studies linking chocolate to increased inflammation in the skin.
 However, junk foods that are high in sugar or refined carbohydrates do in fact increase skin’s sebum (oil) production.
 So if you have acne-prone skin with oil-related breakouts, processed chocolate won’t exactly help your cause for clear skin.

 Another one of the hidden villains in our favorite candy treats is dairy.
 Most chocolate candies have cream, milk, and butter as ingredients.
 Each of these ingredients has been linked to causing breakouts and skin issues.
-Milk and dairy products have an unfortunate quality that they are hosts for bacteria, and can be more likely pore-clogging for skin.
+Milk and dairy are better hosts for bacteria, meaning they can be more likely pore-clogging for skin.

 When our diet is not balanced, it isn’t long before we start to see the results with unsightly breakouts – and let’s be real, that makes us want to eat chocolate even more!